 If you need help using a multimeter to check your CMOS battery’s health, here’s a quick guide from Chron that will show you how to check your CMOS voltage output.

 If your computer takes a long time to boot, it may be because the BIOS retrains your computer every time it starts.

-Clearing or replacing the CMOS ensures that your BIOS works properly, and it won’t have to retrain your computer every time.
+Clearing or replacing the CMOS ensures that your BIOS works properly, and you won’t have to retrain it every time.

 Resetting the BIOS or removing the CMOS battery won’t guarantee that you’ll be able to address these issues.

 However, since these batteries are cheap and easy to replace, it’s worth considering because it will allow you to rule out all the possible issues related to your BIOS.

 How To Reset BIOS and Clear the CMOS Battery